crackedasphalt/crackedasphalt.github.io/_posts/2024-04-04-clares-eleven-fifteen-prototype.md

 </figure>

 ## Budget
 Because this is a prototype, I wanted to keep costs low to make sure that it was going to work before using expensive fabric and components.
-Independent of the time I spent drafting, tinkering, measuring, and cutting the pattern, all components are listed below.
+Ignoring the cost of time I spent drafting, tinkering, measuring, and cutting the pattern, this prototype was very inexpensive to make.
 This prototype is not built to last and the quality of the materials demonstrates that.
+All components are listed below.

 | **Item** | **Style and Quantity** | **Cost or Estimated Cost** |
 | Exterior and liner fabric | 3/4 yard of deeply discounted Sunbrella fabric | $5 from a local fabric store |